pusher/filtrand/README.md

 ### Filtrand

-A twitter subject streamer
+A twitter subject streamer.
 A demo of Pusher's new web hook feature.

 --------